google-deepmind/materials_discovery/DATASET.md

 * **Decomposition Energy Per Atom MP OQMD:** distance to convex hull of all entries from Materials Project + Open Quantum Materials Database (including recalculations)

+Formation energies per atom are all calculated with respect to a fixed set of elemental references from the Materials Project (and not lowered if we found a lower) energy elemental structure.
+For clarity, we have provided a list of the elemental references used in JSON form in ```elemental_references.json```
 ## Structures

 Each of the associated rows of the CSV provided above is associated with a crystal structure.
 We provide compressed directories of associated CIFs, a standard file format within the materials science community.
 Note, three versions of the compressed directories exist, where file names allow for lookup by unique identifier, reduced formula, or by composition.